-The 2017 edition has been revised to update consistency between the figures and text regarding a transitional classified location around doorways.
-Other revisions have been made that correlate with revisions to the 2017 edition of NFPA 70.
-There also are extensive revisions that add the zone classification system from NFPA 70.
+The 2017 edition was revised to update consistency between the figures and text regarding a transitional classified location around doorways.
+Other revisions were made to correlate with revisions to the 2017 edition of NFPA 70.
+There were also extensive revisions to add the zone classification system from NFPA 70.